shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 Note: This is **recommended** because the original version of these codes is written with the jupyter notebook.

+- Download the images sets from this download [link](https://challenge.isic-archive.com/data)
 - Create a new file via jupyter notebook
 - Copy the codes from model.py and paste it into the first block
 - Copy the codes from the main.py and paste it into the second block